furfsky/furfsky.github.io/README.md

 Where everything in <http://furfsky.net> (for its pure HTML/CSS/JS framework, at least) takes place.

 *The repository is currently undergoing a change in frameworks from HTML/CSS/JS to TSX/SCSS/TS.
-Please refrain from making contributions of any kind—whether it be a quote submission or a new JavaScript function.
+Please refrain from making contributions of any kind to this repo at this time—whether it be a quote submission or a new JavaScript function.
 We appreciate your understanding and cooperation.*

 *Sections of this `README.md` file have been marked as outdated as per the framework transition.*